Features topic

 - Clear app lifecycle (

-). - Auto-handles browser focus (pauses/resumes your game).
+onCreate,onUpdate,onRender) - Auto-handles focus loss (pauses/resumes your game)

 - Clear app lifecycle (